olivierhagolle/maja_peps/readme.md

 # peps_maja
 PEPS is the French Sentinel collaborative ground segment: https://peps.cnes.fr.
-PEPS is mirroring all the Sentinel data provided by ESA, and is providing a simplified access.
+PEPS is mirroring all the Sentinel data provided by ESA for Sentinel1 and 2 (L1C), and is providing a simplified access to those data sets.
 It also implements a few processors among which [MAJA atmospheric correction processor](http://www.cesbio.ups-tlse.fr/multitemp/?p=6203).
 This repository contains two scripts to submit a MAJA L2A processing and to download MAJA L2A products from PEPS.
 MAJA processing is implemented in two ways within PEPS :
 - single product MAJA processing (for which an browser interface is also available)
 - full time series MAJA processing (which is only available on the command line)